MF 10:00-11:15 PM

 3. The ability to process a crime scene, including search and recovery methods, establishing time since death, and a working understanding of the ancillary investigators involved, including their duties and responsibilities.

 Burns, Karen Ramey 2012.
 The Forensic Anthropology Training Manual.
 3rd edition, Upper Saddle River, NJ: Prentice Hall.

 Steadman, Dawnie 2009.
 Hard Evidence: Case Studies in Forensic Anthropology, 2nd edition.
 Upper Saddle River, NJ: Prentice Hall

 There will be 3 exams (non-cumulative) in this course, each worth 20% of the final grade.
 The exams will cover lectures, readings, and films and will emphasize your conceptual grasp of the course material.
 All exams MUST be taken at the scheduled time.
 Due dates are outlined below.

 There will be three (3) laboratory assignments for this course.
 The first lab (establishing the forensic context) will be completed in class and is worth 5% of the final grade.
 The second lab assignment involves the study of a human skeleton and is comprised of 4 parts: a skeletal/dental inventory, anthropometric analysis, establishment of a biological profile, and pathological/trauma analysis.
 This lab report is worth 15% of the final grade.
 The third lab, a burial lab worth 5% of the final grade, will be completed outside of class.
 Labs must be attended and work completed during the allotted class time to have instructor help, but students may attend TA office hours for extra lab time.
 Missed lab time MUST be made up in order to complete assignments- students are not permitted to simply copy from other group members.
-One letter grade will be deducted for each class period after the lab is due.
+One letter grade will be deducted for each missed lab (that was not made up) and for each class period that the lab is late.
 Written portions of labs are graded on spelling, grammar, organization and content.
 Any writing or report you author should be considered scientific and technical, and if considered as a forensic report, would be admissible in a court of law.
 Ultimately, errors or omissions reflect upon the author and their credibility.